OpenDriveLab/DriveLM/README.md

 </p>

-- 🔜 Reasoning for future events that does not even happened
+- 🔜 Reasoning for future events that does not even happened.
-  - Many **"What If"**-style questions, imagine the future by language
+  - Many **"What If"**-style questions, imagine the future by language.

 <p align="center">